noobaa/noobaa-core/docs/non_containerized_NSFS.md

 ```

 ## Health script
-NSFS Health status can be fetched using the command line.
+NooBaa Health status can be fetched using the command line.
 Run `--help` to get all the available options.

 NOTE - health script execution requires root permissions.